How to Study in Illinois for International Students

 Application Procedure to Study in Illinois

 The specific admission process may vary depending on the university.
-The good news is that most institutions in Illinois have online applications available on their websites, like University of Chicago and Northwestern University.
+The good news is that most institutions in Illinois have online applications available on their websites, like University of Chicago and University of Illinois at Urbana-Champaign.
 To help you with this, we also compiled the official websites and admission pages of some of the top institutions in Illinois.

 University of Chicago